-A store of value is the property of an asset, currency, or commodity that makes it suitable to use without diminishing in value over a long period of time.
-An item would be considered a store of value if its value is either stable or increases over time but is not depreciating.
+A store of value is an asset, currency, or commodity that maintains its value over a long period.
+An item would be considered a store of value if its value is either stable or increases over time but doesn’t depreciate.

 If an item can be held and converted into money in the future without a decrease in value, it is considered a good store of value.
 Various commodities are considered stores of value by virtue of their divisibility, durability, and portability.

-- A store of value is the function of an asset, currency, or a commodity that can be stored and retrieved at a later date without losing value.
+- A store of value is an asset, currency, or a commodity that can be stored and retrieved at a later date without losing its value.

-- Gold is regarded as the ultimate safe-haven asset since its store of value does not exacerbate an economic crisis through a negative feedback effect.
+- Gold is regarded as the ultimate safe-haven asset since its store of value does not deteriorate in an economic crisis, is always in demand and is easily convertible.

 Understanding Store of Value

-Essentially, anything such as an asset, currency, or commodity that can predictably be useful when used at a later date can serve as a store of value.
+Essentially, any asset, currency, or commodity that can reliably be converted to another at a later date can serve as a store of value.
 The conditions upon which an item qualifies to be a store of value depends on whether it can be saved, retrieved, and exchanged while maintaining its purchasing power.

-Risk aversion is the central concept behind a store of value due to a perpetual demand for the underlying item.
+Risk aversion is the central concept behind a store of value, and prices will be maintained if there is perpetual demand for the underlying item.
 To illustrate, gold and other precious metals are stores of value because they yield utility due to their prolonged shelf life, without diminishing in value.

 Interest-bearing assets also qualify to be stores of value because they generate income while maintaining value.
-On the other hand, a commodity like milk is a poor store of value because it is perishable, meaning its value will dwindle in no time and end up worthless.
+On the other hand, a commodity like milk is a poor store of value because it is perishable, and will expire in time and end up worthless.

 Money as a Store of Value

 For the better part of history, various commodities played the role of money.
-Initially, trade agents used a number of assets and commodities as mediums of exchange based on their intrinsic values, durability, and portability.
-The functions of money are universal, and its defining property is based on the function it performs, such as purchasing power between traders in a long period of time.
+Initially, trade agents used assets and commodities, such as gold, as mediums of exchange based on their intrinsic values, durability, and portability.
+The functions of money are universal, and its defining property is based on the function it performs, such as purchasing power between traders over time.

-In the monetary economy, money is considered a store of value, which represents it as a means of saving and allocating capital.
+In the monetary economy, money is considered a store of value, where it can be used as a means of saving and allocating capital.
 Money’s property as a store of value facilitates a transfer of purchasing power over time.